HectorRDB/Dune/README.md

 ```

 The installation should only take a few seconds.
 The dependencies of the package are listed in the DESCRIPTION file of the package.
+To install R and Bioconductor, please refer to the [Bioconductor install page](https://www.bioconductor.org/install/).

 ## Issues and bug reports

 Please use the [github issues](https://github.com/HectorRDB/Dune/issues) to submit issues, bug reports, and comments.

-## Usage
+## Demo

 Start with the vignette [online](https://hectorRDB.github.io/Dune/articles/Dune.html).